shenwei356/easy_run/README.md

 Run command with default options in configuration file.

-Special inner variable ($ncpus for now) is supported, and default option flag could be ignored by giving value 'FALSE'.
+Special inner variables ($ncpus) are supported, and default option flags could be ignored by giving value 'FALSE'.

-Note that, only single-value option is supported.
+Note that, only single-value options are supported.

 ## Usage